WCA Inclusivity Grant

 A quorum of the WCA Board will then make the final decision on which project(s) to fund based on the same criteria used by the WCA Inclusivity Grant Committee.
 The award may be less than the amount requested in the grant application.

-The Inclusivity Grant Committee and WCA Board will review applications and make a final decision by mid-April.
+The Inclusivity Grant Committee and WCA Board will review applications and make a final decision by early May.

 Grant Requirements